It can be frustrating when you’ve just found the flawless engagement ring for your bride-to-be and it’s not the right ring size.

 Frequently Asked Questions

 a.
-Are there any alternatives in resizing my ring besides having it cut?
+Are there any alternatives in RING resizing besides having it cut?

-Yes, there are available alternatives for resizing your ring.
+Yes, there are several ways available alternatives for ring resizing.
 You can avail sizing beads or sizing lining.
 For sizing beads, the jeweler will solder small metal beads on the inner shank of your ring, while for sizing lining, the jeweler will solder a strip of metal.
 However, in terms of comfort, sizing lining is a better choice.
 Though, it is a bit more costly than sizing beads.
+These could be used as temporary solutions.

 b.
 How long will it take for my ring to get resized?

-A jeweler will take at least a day or two to have a ring resized.
-There are exceptional cases where it can take even a week to have a ring resized.
+A jeweler will take at least a day or two to have a ring resized at your local jeweler.
+There are exceptional cases where it can take a week or two weeks to have a ring resized, for instance, if it is a fine jewelry.
 It usually depends on the material and design of the ring.
 Another factor to consider is the schedule of the jeweler.

 c.
 Can I have my ring resize two sizes smaller?

 Yes, you can have your ring resized until two sizes smaller.
 It is recommended to have your ring resize smaller when it is loose for you.
-However, jewelers only allow resizing up to one to two sizes smaller.
+However, jewelers only allow resizing from half size up to one to two sizes smaller.
 Higher than that can potentially destroy the ring for good.

 d.
 How many times can I have my ring resized smaller?

 You can only have your ring resized smaller twice.
 Every time you expose it to heat, it makes the ring’s metal softer.
 Although malleable, constant exposure is not good for the material.
 Some jewelers even recommend having your ring resize once.
-There is a high risk that after the first heat exposure, the second exposure will affect the perfect circle shape of the ring.
+As excess material is cut away from the band of the ring.
+And there is a high risk that after the first heat exposure, the second exposure will affect the perfect circle shape of the ring.

 e.
 Can I use a DIY method to resize my ring smaller?

 Yes, you can, but it does not mean it is safe or good for your ring.
 I’ve seen a lot of DIY hacks circulating online on how you can resize your ring smaller.
 Some of these tricks include using a glue gun to act as a sizing bead or lining and wrapping floss around one side of the ring.
+I would not recommend using liquid guard or food-grade silicone either.
+Or plastic ring adjusters that are widely mentioned as cheap, quick options to solve the ring size issue.
 The following tricks are pretty harmless but inconvenient.
 Using glue and floss can affect the overall look of the ring.
 No one wants a ring that has glue on it.

-Some people want to try these methods because they claim that their weight keeps fluctuating.
-In this case, I recommend that you have your ring resized small for good.
+Most people want to try these methods because they claim that their weight keeps fluctuating or as a temporary fix.
+In this case, I recommend the best choice you have is to get your ring resized small for good.

 Before having your ring resize smaller, make sure this is your final decision.
 Do not subject your ring to unwarranted cutting and heat exposure.
 However, if it is too loose, it is time to have your ring resize smaller.
 If not, then you should be open with the idea of passing the ring to someone who fits it better or have the ring hidden in a jewelry box.